collocations.org

 Try and forget your worries for a little while.

-ease | remove, take out
+remove, take away, take out of sth

-WORRY + VERB
+worry + VERB

-Most of Nigel''s worries proved groundless.
+Most of Nigel's worries proved groundless.

-amid ~
+amid worries

-~ about, ~ over
+worry about, worry over

 They will not have worries over money.

-~ to
+worry to

-His mother''s health is an enormous worry to him.
+His mother's health is an enormous worry to him.

 PHRASES